YU000jp/logseq-plugin-blank-line/readme.md

 Inserting Rows
   - Execute commands with shortcut keys from the currently edited line.
-    1. Create the previous line
+    1. Create the previous line ⤴️
        - Press `Shift` `Alt` `Enter` simultaneously
+    1. Create new lines at the previous line ⤴️
+       - Press `Ctrl` (or `Cmd`) `Pg-Up` simultaneously
-    1. Create the next line
+    1. Create the next line ⤵️
        - Press `Alt` `Enter` simultaneously
-    2. Add multiple lines (previous)
-       - Press `Ctrl` (or `Cmd`) `Pg-Up` simultaneously
-    3. Add multiple lines (below)
+    1. Create new lines at the next line ⤵️
        - Press `Ctrl` (or `Cmd`) `Pg-Down` simultaneously

-  - Adding rows to a page
+  - At top or bottom of the page
     - Right-click on the page name to access a menu.
 Select one of the following options.
        > The number of rows can be configured in the plugin settings.
-    1. Menu Item `🦢 New Lines to Top ⏫`
+    1. Menu Item `🦢 Create new lines at top of the page ⏫`
         > Add the specified number of lines to the top of the page.
-    2. Menu Item `🦢 New Lines to Bottom ⏬`
+    2. Menu Item `🦢 Create new lines at bottom of the page ⏬`
         > Add the specified number of lines to the bottom of the page.

 ---